-By contrast, there are small but systematic differences in HR-XANES spectra of the two 320 experiments here, with a higher magnitude of the white line and a larger width of the post-edge 321 resonance with its tail shifted to higher energies for experiment 1, as apparent in Fig. 4.
-Because the 322 323 exact electronic-level interpretation of the origin of different XANES spectra resonances for aqueous species of the same metal redox state and coordination is rather difficult at present, here we 324 have chosen a more empirical, but far more practical, approach by direct comparisons with 325 326 FDMNES-simulated XANES spectra of different Au-S species whose structures were either generated by static DFT calculations or extracted from FPMD configurations as 6 representative 327 geometric clusters averaged according to their respective weights (Supplementary Material and Fig. 328 S3).
-It can be seen in Fig. 4 that these theoretical XANES spectra of Au(HS)2- and Au(HS)S3- 329 exhibit essentially the same differences as the experimental spectra, with higher white-line 330 amplitude and a first post-edge main resonance shift towards higher energies for the Au(HS)S3- 331 cluster.
-Note that minor variations in the geometry and Au-ligand interatomic distances of structures 332 generated by both static DFT with different exchange-correlation functionals, and averaged FPMD 333 clusters extracted from a large number of snapshots, were found to produce rather similar 334 FDMNES-calculated XANES spectra for a given species, but distinct energy positions and 335 336 resonance features among the different species (Supplementary Fig. S3).
-It is thus concluded that, at least in the case of Au1-S complexes formed at our conditions, the observed differences in the HR-337 XANES spectra are mostly due to the presence of additional S-atoms in the next-nearest shell of 338
+By contrast, there are small but systematic differences in HR-XANES spectra of the two experiments here, with a higher magnitude of the white line and a larger width of the post-edge resonance with its tail shifted to higher energies for experiment 1, as apparent in Figure 4.
+Because the exact electronic-level interpretation of the origin of different XANES spectra resonances for aqueous species of the same metal redox state and coordination is difficult at present, here we have chosen a more empirical, but far more practical, approach by direct comparisons with FDMNES-simulated XANES spectra of different Au-S species.
+Their structures were either generated by static DFT calculations or extracted from FPMD configurations as six representative geometric clusters averaged according to their respective weights (Online Materials Fig. OM3).
+It can be seen in Figure 4 that these theoretical XANES spectra of Au(HS)2 and Au(HS)S3 exhibit essentially the same differences as the experimental spectra, with higher white-line amplitude and a first post-edge main resonance shift toward higher energies for the Au(HS)S3 cluster.
+Note that minor variations in the geometry and Au-ligand interatomic distances of structures generated by both static DFT with different exchange-correlation functionals, and averaged FPMD clusters extracted from a large number of snapshots, were found to produce similar FDMNES-calculated XANES spectra for a given species, but distinct energy positions and resonance features among the different species (Online Materials1 Fig. OM3).
+It is thus concluded that, at least in the case of Au^I-S complexes formed at our conditions, the observed differences in the HR-XANES spectra are mostly due to the presence of additional S atoms in the next-nearest shell of Au, arising from the S3-ligand.
+Note that neither EXAFS nor lowerresolution XANES spectra (Pokrovski et al. 2009a, 2015; Trigub et al. 2017a) were able to provide such evidence that can only be gained from HR-XANES data such as those of the present study.